scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/050-volumeScenario.rst.txt

 possible and, at the same time, preserve the density areas of the initial map.
 In other words, we can use the best sharpened map (with higher resolution) corroborating that it does not make up new densities, absent in the starting map.
-Nevertheless, choose “the best” sharpened map could be difficult sometimes, especially if the map is very big or there are some regions optimized in one of the sharpened maps and other areas optimized in the other one.
+Nevertheless, selecting “the best” sharpened map could be difficult sometimes, especially if the map is very big or there are some regions optimized in one of the sharpened maps and other areas optimized in the other one.
 In that case, you can use several maps